Adding lyrics and chords to your songs

 - If you are using an external display with an iOS device, that display will mirror your entire screen by default.
 Alternatively, you can set Settings > General Settings > External Display to Document, and then the external display will only show the lyrics and chords when you view them from within a show.
 Your show layout does not need to include a document viewer to use this feature, so you could view a list-only layout or other information on your device display and lyrics on your external display.

 - You can select the font used for all lyrics in Settings > Appearance > Lyrics Font.
-Chords always use the monospace font so that you can align your chords like a chord chart.
+Chords always use a monospace font so that you can align your chords like a chord chart.

-- If you are using the Chords field, or the Lyrics field with the Monospace font, Set List Maker will display flat symbols as a "b" character, because a real flat symbol is not sized correctly for chord alignment.
+- If you are using the Chords field, or the Lyrics field with a monospace font, Set List Maker will display flat symbols as a "b" character, because a real flat symbol is not sized correctly for chord alignment.
 You can still use real flat symbols when editing your chords, in case the flat symbol is supported better in future OS versions and this workaround is removed.

 - Set List Maker will recognize the letter H for a B chord and the letter B for a Bb chord if Settings > General Settings > German Chord Names is turned on.